coldfumonkeh/GoogleAnalytics/README.md

 ## Specific Methods ##

-The component contains a few methods that obtain specific sets of information based upon the proviced metrics and dimensions.
+The component contains a few methods that obtain specific sets of information based upon the provided metrics and dimensions.

 **getProfileData()** will return a high-level snapshot of common analytical data for the provided profile ID, returning a struct of information containing:

-* visit snapshot
+- visit snapshot
-* visitor loyalty
+- visitor loyalty
-* visit chart
+- visit chart
-* country chart
+- country chart
-* top pages
+- top pages

 	<cfset stuProfileData = application.objGA.getProfileData(
 					profileID		=	"< your profile ID >",